-When assessing the performance of pupils who have been admitted as non-regular pupils due to insufficient command of the language of instruction, their language difficulties must be taken into account.
+When assessing the performance of pupils admitted as non-regular pupils due to insufficient command of the language of instruction, their language difficulties must be considered.

 A pupil’s behaviour at school is not relevant for the performance appraisal.

 The marks given in the end-of-year report constitute an abridged opinion of the performance of the individual pupils.
 At the end of the first semester, a half-year report is issued.
-In the first grade, this report contains only an overall mark or an overall mark with verbal additions.
-In the following grades, the half-year report contains marks for the individual subjects.
-At the end of the school year, pupils are issued an end-of-year report.
-In this end-of-year report, a pupil’s entire performance over the course of the respective school year is graded with a mark for every subject, with most weight given to the performance level achieved towards the end of the year.
+At the end of the school year, pupils receive an end-of-year report, grading a pupil’s entire performance over the respective school year for each every subject, with greater emphasis on the performance achieved towards the end of the year.

 Progression of pupils

 Primary schools generally grade both with marks and verbally.
-From the end of the second school year, it is obligatory to award numerical marks, but in addition there is verbal evaluation too.
+Starting from the end of the second school year, it is obligatory to award numerical marks, but in addition there is verbal evaluation too.

-Regular discussions take place between class teacher, legal guardian and pupil.
-The aim is to discuss the level of performance and any support measures together.
+Regular discussions take place between class teacher, legal guardian and pupil to discuss the level of performance and any support measures.

-Students of the 1st and 2nd grade are entitled to move up to the next grade.
-However, if the annual report at the 2nd grade contains the mark "Not sufficient" in two or more compulsory subjects, the student is only entitled to move up to the 3rd grade with the agreement of the school conference.
+Students in the 1st and 2nd grade are entitled to move up to the next grade.
+However, if the annual report for the 2nd grade contains the mark "not sufficient" in two or more compulsory subjects, the student can only move up to the 3rd grade with the agreement of the school conference.

-At the 3rd grade, advancement is possible if the annual report does not contain more than one "Not sufficient" in a compulsory subject, if the same compulsory subject has not already been assessed as "Not sufficient" in the previous year's report and if the class conference agrees to advancement.
+For the 3rd grade, progression is possible if the annual report contains no more than one "not sufficient" in a compulsory subject, the same compulsory subject was not assessed as "not sufficient" in the previous year's report and the class conference agrees to progression.

-However it is possible to repeat a grade voluntarily or skip a year where this is deemed useful.
+However it is possible to repeat a grade voluntarily or skip a year where this is deemed beneficial.

-Pupils with special educational needs who attend primary school are entitled to move up to the next higher year if this improves their possibilities of development overall.
+Pupils with special educational needs who attend primary school are entitled to move up to the next higher year if it enhances their overall development possibilities.

-The end of primary school education ends common schooling for all pupils in Austria.
+Completion of primary school education marks the end of common schooling for all pupils in Austria.

 Following successful completion of the fourth grade of primary school, children can attend compulsory secondary school without taking an entrance examination.
-An aptitude test is only foreseen for certain special forms of compulsory secondary school (such as for the compulsory secondary school with a focus on sport).
+An aptitude test is only required for certain special forms of compulsory secondary school (such as those focusing on sports).

-For admission to AHS (academic secondary school), in addition to their successful completion of the fourth grade of primary school, pupils must have been marked with “very good” or “good” in the subjects German, Reading and Mathematics.
-Pupils who have received the mark “satisfactory” in one subject need to take an entrance examination unless the school conference of the respective primary school finds that they will, in all probability, be able to cope with the demands of academic secondary school despite this mark “satisfactory”.
+For admission to AHS (academic secondary school) pupils must have successfully completed the fourth grade of primary school and have received marks of “very good” or “good” in the subjects of German and Mathematics.
+Pupils who have received the mark “satisfactory” in one of those subjects need to pass an entrance examination unless the school conference of the respective primary school determines that they are likely to handle the demands of academic secondary school despite the mark “satisfactory”.

-Towards the end of the first or at the beginning of the second semester of the fourth grade, the parents or legal guardians are informed by the class teacher about which educational pathway is recommended based on the interests and performance of the respective pupil.
+Towards the end of the first or at the beginning of the second semester of the fourth grade, parents or legal guardians are informed by the class teacher about the recommended educational pathway based on the interests and performance of the pupil.